deep-research/victorslibrary-gridsome/content/hypnotics.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song is about the managed social decline and mind control techniques that are perpetrated against the general public.
+  This song is about the managed social decline and mind control techniques that are perpetrated against the general public.
 It also references the mythology of The Lord Reverend Wizard of Alchemical Despair's basement.

 recordings:
   - title: